100 Notable alumni of

 -

 Jason Sutter is an American musician and drummer based in Los Angeles, California.
-He is currently the drummer for Cher.
+He is the former drummer of Smash Mouth, and toured with Cher from 2017 to 2020.

 -